ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/ip_address_virtual_interfaces.md

     # 5. View it.
 You'll now see "eth_dummy" as one of your attached interfaces.
     ip address

-    # 6. Change this new interface's IP address to whatever you like:
+    # 6. Add an IP address and netmask to this new dummy interface.
+Use any IP
-    # Ex: `10.0.0.1/24` in this case.
+    # address and netmask you like.
+Ex: `10.0.0.1/24` in this case.
     # - Note that the `/24` means that the first (most-significant, or
     #   left-most) 24 bits of the 32-bit netmask will be set to 1's.
 This
     #   (`/24`) is the same as `255.255.255.0`.
 See below for details and a
     #   full list of possible netmasks.
+    # - See `ip address help` for command syntax help.
-    sudo ip address change dev eth_dummy 10.0.0.1/24
+    sudo ip address add 10.0.0.1/24 dev eth_dummy

     # 7. See the newly-created device and the IP address you just
     # assigned to it.